ADM-141 TALD: Variants

 The TALD was built in different versions.

+TALD (Samson)

+The initial batch of 500 Samsons purchased from Brunswick under a sole-source $10m contract by the US Navy were referred to as TALD, but did not receive a Tri-Service Designation.
+These were delivered between December 1985 and May 1986, and were photographed in March 1986 being fit-checked on the FA-18 Hornet.

 ADM-141A

 The ADM-141A has passive and active radar enhancers.
 An IR addon was fielded for a while, but was later withdrawn from service.

 ADM-141B

 The ADM-141B carries a 36 kg (80 lb) payload of chaff, to better mimic the behavior of aircraft.

 ADM-141C ITALD

 The "ADM-141C ITALD" is similar to TALD, but is fitted with a Teledyne CAE-312 turbofan engine, which provides 0.78 kN (80 kgp / 177 lbf) thrust and was developed for a cancelled anti-radar cruise missile named "Tacit Rainbow".
 ITALD has a ventral intake for the turbofan, and a radar altimeter so it can maintain low-level flight at a specified altitude over the ground.

 ITALD has a speed of Mach 0.8 and range of 280 kilometers (175 miles) at altitude.
 It can be launched from the ground using a RATO booster, as well as air launched.
 First flights were in 1995, with trials completed in 1996.
 At that time, Brunswick got out of the defense business, but the project was picked up by IMI.
 Future ITALDs may feature a Global Positioning System / Inertial Navigation System (GPS-INS) autopilot.